ipython/ipython/docs/source/install/install.rst

 Installation from source
 ~~~~~~~~~~~~~~~~~~~~~~~~

-If you don't want to use :command:`pip`, or don't have it installed,
+To install IPython from source,
 grab the latest stable tarball of IPython `from PyPI
 <https://pypi.python.org/pypi/ipython>`__.
 Then do the following:

 .. code-block:: bash

-    $ tar -xzf ipython.tar.gz
+    tar -xzf ipython-5.1.0.tar.gz
-    $ cd ipython
+    cd ipython-5.1.0
+    # The [test] extra ensures test dependencies are installed too:
-    $ pip install .
+    pip install .[test]

 Do not invoke ``setup.py`` directly as this can have undesirable consequences
 for further upgrades.
-Try to also avoid any usage of ``easy_install`` that can
-have similar undesirable consequences.
+We do not recommend using ``easy_install`` either.

 If you are installing to a location (like ``/usr/local``) that requires higher
 permissions, you may need to run the last command with :command:`sudo`.
 You can